RCAgent: Cloud Root Cause Analysis by Autonomous Agents with Tool-Augmented Large Language Models: Result

-We study combinations of SC methods and sample counts on the online dataset, each for $10$ different runs.
-The results are detailed in Fig.~\ref{fig:sc_result}.
-Note that we join the predicted root causes and solutions to compare with the ground truth for more readable differences in scores.
-There exists a negligible variance between LLM aggregation and embedding voting with only one sampled path, resulting from LLM's inclination towards paraphrasing.
+We study combinations of SC methods and sample counts each for $10$ different runs.
+The results are detailed in Figure~\ref{fig:sc_result}.
+We evaluate concatenated predicted root causes and solutions for better numerical readability.

-The statistics show that every SC method consistently augments the performance of RCAgent in terms of BLEURT, BARTScore, and NUBIA.
+The statistics show that every SC method consistently augments the performance of RCAgent in terms of BARTScore and NUBIA.
 This enhancement seems to plateau when the number of samples reaches $20$.
-Interestingly, when limited to a single sample, the performance difference of all SC methods compared to greedy decoding is marginal rather than a substantial degradation as shown in~\cite{wang2022self}.
 Among different methods, TSC brings superiority due to its diverse action sampling.
 In all metrics, LLM aggregation outperforms embedding voting, and this gap broadens with an increasing number of samples, illustrating LLM aggregation's ability to offer more comprehensive results as the candidate pool grows.